 • standardized heading and "more" button treatments

-• removed carousel at the smallest breakpoint
+• no horizontal carousel at the smallest breakpoint, so all assets are shown

 • "dek" article summary supported across all breakpoints